-Building the AAA cycling network is underway.
+Building the All Ages and Abilities (AAA) cycling network is underway.
 Various routes are at different stages of progress from planning and consultation to construction.

-To stay informed about current projects and opportunities to provide input and to subscribe to email updates on active transportation projects, visit the City’s Engagement Hub.
+To provide input on current active transportation projects, visit the City’s Engagement Hub.

 Current Project Details:

-Construction on Richardson Street, Kings-Haultain, Kimta/E&N, and Government Street North starting Summer 2021.
+Summer 2021- Construction starting on Richardson Street, Kings-Haultain, Kimta/E&N, and Government Street North.

-On July 9, 2020 Council approved the designs for the next phase of the AAA cycling network.
-Road safety improvements will be coming to four more corridors, adding ~8kms to the growing network and getting closer to completion of the City's priority AAA netowrk.
-Construction on these corridors is expected to start in Summer 2021.
+Council has approved designs for the next phases of the AAA cycling network.
+Road safety improvements will be coming to six more corridors in 2021.
+Construction details will be announced in June 2021.

-- Kings-Haultain corridor [PDF] (Douglas to Richmond Rd)
+- Kings-Haultain corridor [PDF] (Douglas St to Richmond Rd)

-- Government Street North [PDF] (Pandora to Gorge Rd)
+- Government Street North [PDF] (Pandora Ave to Gorge Rd)

-- Richardson Street [PDF] (Vancouver to Foul Bay Rd)
+- Richardson Street [PDF] (Vancouver St to Foul Bay Rd)

 |Location||Extent||Facility type||Open date|